kupietools/ktwp-wp-plugin-github-plugin-pusher/README.md

 2. If it is, a "Push to GitHub" section appears at the bottom of the editor
 3. Enter a commit message describing your changes
 4. Click the button to instantly add, commit, and push your changes to GitHub
+5. If the plugin has no GitHub remote configured, it automatically creates a new GitHub repository using GitHub CLI
-5. Receive immediate feedback on the success or failure of the operation
+6. Receive immediate feedback on the success or failure of the operation
+7. If any issues occur, detailed error messages guide you through fixing them

 ## Technical Implementation